finos/FDC3/docs/agent-bridging/spec.md

 <!-- ## TODO list

 * Expand on how the DAB should create the JWT token (and its claims, which must change to avoid replay attacks) which it sends out in the `hello` message for DAs to validate.
-* Check if advice on imported BridgingTypes (last section in this spec) from the npm module is accurate
 * Link to BackPlane project somewhere

 -->